Scarabol/rock-raiders-web/README.md

 ### Important

 - make game pausable and actually pause in escape screen (also fixes elapsed game time)
-- GunStation mesh not loaded correctly missing "head" part
+- GunStation mesh not loaded correctly missing turret part

 ### Nice to have

 - Requirements tooltip for buildings/vehicles not shown
 - When scene is disposed animation interval must be canceled
 - Camera can glitch through terrain and zoom in/out infinitely
-- Scene should be rendered in its own worker (thread)
 - Teleport In animation for buildings at level start missing
+- Raider move out of construction site after placing items

 ### Cosmetics

 - No tooltips
-- Cursor does not react on targeted object
+- Cursor does not (always) react on targeted object
-- Loading screen does not resize with window
-- Power paths not rotated correctly to nearby buildings
+- Adapt building placement marker to surface shape
+- Last construction barrier remains on site

 ## Technical Debt

-- refactor terrain height handling -- introduce methode to determine terrain height, without ray intersection -- provide option to determine location "on" the terrain by x and z coordinate
+- separate scene manager (handles 3d scene) and worldMgr (handles game)
+- Epic: move threejs rendering to separate worker
+- Epic: move GUI rendering to separate worker

 ## Development